shriv/jekyll-now/_posts/2018-10-27-Playgrounds-vs-pubs.md

 </div>

 ## Get and process ways
 Way data from OSM comes without an explicit geolocation.
 Instead, it contains a column with a list of nodes that can be joined together to form the way.
+This means that we can get the geolocations for each node in the way from a nodelist.
+Helpfully, OSM sends such a nodelist so we can extend the ways to a list of nodes and process an 'average' lattitude and longitude for each way.

+The function [**data_processing.extend_ways_to_node_view()**](https://github.com/shriv/playgrounds-pubs/blob/master/utils/data_processing.py) expands the ways data structure into a tall node list with geolocation.
+We can then perform a simple aggregation of a mean lattitude and longitude for each way ID.
+The mean geolocation is basically the centre of the way - assuming of course that the nodes in the way are distriuted evenly!

 <div>
 <style scoped>